SanjoyPator1/WebDevProjects/README.md

 # Project Management System with Next.js

 Welcome to the project management system built with Next.js!
 This repository contains the source code for a project management application.
 Below, you will find information on how to set up and run the project, the folder structure, and the technologies used.
+The main goal of this project was to learn Next.js 13 and all its new features.
+I have also used postgreSQL with PG so that I can write raw queries instead of using some ORM.
+There may be few bugs so please let me know if you found one.
+Also I haven't spent much time on writing TypeScript as my main goal was to learn Next.js 13.
+Maybe later I will write the types for this project.

 ## Getting Started